A Primer On Casings

 Different rubber compounds:

 On the crown, sidewall or in the bead, the compounds of rubber used have specific roles and require elasticity, rigidity, grip, and resistance to high temperatures.
-Inside the tyre, air-proof rubber, 100% butyl, guarantees the best pressure seal.
+Inside the tire, air-proof rubber, 100% butyl, guarantees the best pressure seal.